dataprogpy/dataprogpy.github.io/docs/eda/data-storytelling/analytical-goal-setting.md

 ---

-# Phase 1: Understanding the Landscape & Defining Goals
+# Understanding the Landscape & Defining Goals

 Every data story begins with understanding the raw material: your data.
 But data alone doesn't speak; we need to give it a voice by asking the right questions and defining clear goals for our narrative.
 This phase is about laying that crucial groundwork.